enyone/Huawei_E5377_OpenWRT/README.md

 Vendor=12d1 ProdID=14dc Rev= 1.02
 ```

-Then use your eth1 network adapter as a WAN device (mode DHCP) just as it is any other network adapter.
+Then use your eth1 interface as a WAN device (mode DHCP) just as it is any other network adapter.

 Automating all this
 --------------------